-Fig. 6: Experimental results of the structured membrane with two values of the droplet diameter: 2 mm in case (a) and 3 mm in case (b).
+Fig. 6: Experimental results of the structured membrane with two values of the droplet diameter: 2 mm in case (a) and 3 mm in case (b) respectively corresponding to sensor versions NS-L-1 and NS-L-2.
 The main graph plots show significant hysteresis effects in case (a) and low hysteresis effects in case (b), for prototype inclinometer measurements over the ±1° linear range (ascending sweeps with circles, descending with rectangles).
 Top left Inset plots show the full range normalized prototype output in x-direction.
 Linear fit to obtain calibration coefficient of 36,8/° in case (a) and 7,6/°in case (b), respectively.
 Bottom right Inset: Repeatability test following large angle tilt (>10°) showing standard deviation: y=0,024°, x =0,051° in case (a) and y=0,0073°, x=0,0126° in case (b)

-3.4 Experiments on the fully-assembled prototype
+5.3 Experiments on the fully-assembled prototype

-New measurement campaigns were originated with the improved prototype and led to additional results that are detailed in Figures 6 to 10.
-A 2.5 mm mercury droplet was placed inside the device on the center of the newly fabricated membrane, and a thermally and chemically stable fluid (Fluorinert FC-70 from xxx) was used to surround the droplet in order to minimize its aging and also to stabilize the sensor making it less sensitive to vibrations from the environment.
+New measurement campaigns were originated with the improved prototype and led to additional results that are detailed in Figures 7 to 10.
+A 2.5 mm mercury droplet was placed inside the device on the center of the newly fabricated membrane, and a thermally and chemically stable fluid (Fluorinert FC-70 from 3M Company) was used to surround the droplet in order to minimize its aging and also to stabilize the sensor making it less sensitive to vibrations from the environment.
 The measurement stage was initiated in order to have the reference sensor perfectly centered at 0° in x and y-axis.
 The prototype was then initiated in order to have its signal superposed and centered on the reference signal.

-3.4.2 Initial experiments
+5.3.1 Initial experiments